 Kent Law School (KLS) invites applications for full time research studentships leading to the degree of PhD commencing in September 2018 and offered at the Canterbury Campus.
 These studentships are awarded by different funders: the University of Kent (UoK); Kent Law School (KLS); the Economic and Social Research Council (ESRC) via the South East Network for Social Sciences (SeNSS) and the Arts and Humanities Research Council via the Consortium for the Humanities and the Arts, South East (CHASE).
 Any funding will be available for one year in the first instance, and extended (for registered students only) for a second and third year providing verifiable progress has been made.
 Unless otherwise indicated, successful applicants for the studentships will receive a maintenance grant equivalent to that currently offered by the ESRC and a fee grant which will fully cover tuition fees paid at the Home/EU.
 Those awarded a UoK or KLS studentship may be expected to do some teaching on an undergraduate law module, at the direction of the Head of School.

-For those students who intend to undertake an LLM by Research, KLS also invites applications for the Larry Grant Scholarship and offers a number of fee waivers.
+For those students who intend to undertake an LLM by Research, KLS also invites applications for the Larry Grant Scholarship.

 Kent Law School was the 8th ranked UK Law School for Research Intensity in the 2014 Research Assessment Exercise.
 KLS enjoys a pluralistic intellectual environment for research, in which traditional and critical legal scholarship, theoretical and empirical work, and interdisciplinary studies all flourish.